 The ideal blood pressure levels

-Maximum blood pressure values of 120/80 when physically at rest are considered ideal for an adult.
+Blood pressure values of a maximum of 120/80 at rest are considered ideal for adult men and women.
 Blood pressure levels up to 139/89 are within the normal range that do not pose any health risk.
 Levels over 129/84, however, are already considered in the elevated-normal range.

 Blood pressure readings over 159/99 are considered to be minor hypertension and require a medical attention to avoid harmful complications.